Crespov/Coursera_Capstone/README.md

 # Coursera_Capstone
-Toronto neighbourhood comparison:  this notebook will be mainly used for the capstone project.
+* W1 and W3: Toronto neighbourhood comparison: this notebook will be mainly used for the capstone project.
+* Assigment (data regarding restaurants in Madrid)